academie-de-espee/marshal-rules-update/handbook.md

         #.
 Fighters with a valid authorization from another kingdom who move into Atlantia may trade in for an Atlantian authorization card.
 See the Policies of the MoL for the procedure.
 #.
 Rapier Combat Weapons and Armor Standards
     #.
 Atlantia follows the Corporate Rules for Rapier in the Society for Creative Anachronism, Incorporated (found at the Society Marshals Web Site at [(http://www.sca.org/officers/marshal/combat/rapier/index.html),](http://www.sca.org/officers/marshal/combat/rapier/index.html), with the following modifications:
         #.
-Rubber-tipped spears are allowed.
-Steel-headed spears are not allowed.
+No spears are allowed.
         #.
 Fighters who choose to participate in Cut & Thrust combat acknowledge that they may be struck with a harder blow than they would normally receive in rapier or light rapier combat, and they should act with the interest of the safety of their opponent in mind.
         #.
 In addition to the Society requirements, for Cut & Thrust combat, the back of the head must also be covered by rigid material, lined by at least 1/4 inch (6mm) of closed cell foam or an equivalent padding.
         #.
 In addition to the Society requirements, all Rapier and Cut & Thrust blade tips must include adequate protection against punch-through of the blade.
 This may include: